luiarthur/statorial/docs/_varinf/python/LinReg.md

     - transform the real-valued parameters to their support (in this case only sigma needs to be exponentiated).
     - Exaluate: ELBO = (1) + (2) - (3)

-One more thing to note here is that I multiplied the likelihood by the size of the full data divided by the size of the current data (hence the `mean(0)` in the return line of `loglike`).
-This is because I am using stochastic variational inference, in which minibatches are employed.
+One more thing to note here is that I multiplied the likelihood by the size of the full data, and divided by the size of the current data (hence the `mean(0)` in the return line of `loglike`).
+This enables stochastic variational inference, in which minibatches are employed.
 This can lead to huge speed-ups when analyzing large data-sets.

 ```python